 As a first-time landlord, you may want to learn more about what a property management team can do to help lighten the burden.
 Many property owners who rely on property management services to keep their investment properties protected and well maintained, their administrative tasks running smoothly, and to make sure they comply all legal, tax, and insurance regulations, and responsibilities.

-If you are thinking of buying a rental property, it’s important that you take the time to fully understand what being a landlord entails.
+If you are thinking of buying a rental property and renting to tenants, it’s important that you take the time to fully understand what being a landlord entails.
 Renting any property is a major undertaking, which is why it can be so beneficial to hire a property management company to handle the day-to-day responsibilities and keep your investment running smoothly.